nabielherdiana/Cat-Breed-Detector-using-EfficientNetV2-S/README.md

 ### Sample Predictions

+### Prediction Gallery

-To evaluate model performance qualitatively, we visualized predictions on **20 random samples** from the test dataset.
-The labels indicate the **Predicted Class** and the **Confidence Score**.
+To evaluate model performance qualitatively, we visualized predictions on a random batch of test images.
+The grid below displays the **Actual Class**, the **Predicted Class**, and the **Confidence Score**.

 ![Sample Predictions](assets/cat-prediction.png)

-*Figure: Random batch of 20 inference results showing the model's ability to distinguish between visually similar breeds.*
+*Figure: Random batch of inference results.
+While the model performs well on distinctive breeds (e.g., Sphynx, Siamese), it faces challenges with visually similar breeds, such as distinguishing between **Maine Coon** and **Norwegian Forest**, which is a known challenge in fine-grained classification.*

 ### Tech Stack